DisplayPort: eDP

 Embedded DisplayPort (eDP) is a display panel interface standard for portable and embedded devices.
 It defines the signaling interface between graphics cards and integrated displays.
 The various revisions of eDP are based on existing DisplayPort standards.
 However, version numbers between the two standards are not interchangeable.
 For instance, eDP version 1.4 is based on DisplayPort 1.2, while eDP version 1.4a is based on DisplayPort 1.3.
-In practice, embedded DisplayPort has displaced LVDS as the predominant panel interface in modern laptops and modern smartphones.
+Embedded DisplayPort has displaced LVDS as the predominant panel interface in modern laptops.
+Unlike standard DisplayPort, the Embedded DisplayPort lacks backward compatibility.

 eDP 1.0 was adopted in December 2008.
 It included advanced power-saving features such as seamless refresh rate switching.

 Version 1.1 was approved in October 2009 followed by version 1.1a in November 2009.

 Version 1.2 was approved in May 2010 and includes DisplayPort 1.2 HBR2 data rates, 120 Hz sequential color monitors, and a new display panel control protocol that works through the AUX channel.

 Version 1.3 was published in February 2011; it includes a new optional Panel Self-Refresh (PSR) feature developed to save system power and further extend battery life in portable PC systems.
 PSR mode allows the GPU to enter a power saving state in between frame updates by including framebuffer memory in the display panel controller.

 Version 1.4 was released in February 2013; it reduces power consumption through partial-frame updates in PSR mode, regional backlight control, lower interface voltages, and additional link rates; the auxiliary channel supports multi-touch panel data to accommodate different form factors.
 Version 1.4a was published in February 2015; the underlying DisplayPort version was updated to 1.3 in order to support HBR3 data rates, Display Stream Compression 1.1, Segmented Panel Displays, and partial updates for Panel Self-Refresh.
 Version 1.4b was published in October 2015; its protocol refinements and clarifications are intended to enable adoption of eDP 1.4b in devices by mid-2016.
 Version 1.5 was published in October 2021; adds new features and protocols, including enhanced support for Adaptive-Sync, that provide additional power savings and improved gaming and media playback performance.